Let's look at a bit of Jeep History during the Korean War from 1950 till the end of the war in 1953.

 Willys CJ3A

-Willys began reviving it's Military Jeep production for the Korean War by upgrading and renaming it's
+Willys began reviving its Military Jeep production for the Korean War by upgrading and renaming its

 CJ-3A to be called the M38.
-The M38 was essentially the CJ-3A but had a one-piece windshield,
+The M38 was essentially the CJ-3A but had a one-piece windshield, conventional wipers, larger headlights and a more durable rear axle among other improvements.

-in 1952 called the M38A1.
-The M38A1 would shortly become the prototype of the soon to arrive now
+Although Willys built over 60,000 M38's they were replaced by a totally new and improved design in 1952 called the M38A1.
+The M38A1 would shortly become the prototype of the soon to arrive and now famous CJ5 in 1954.

 1955 M38A1 Military Jeep